2010 USC Trojans football team

+Running back Allen Bradford during a game in the 2010 USC Trojans football season.

 The 2010 USC Trojans football team represented the University of Southern California in the 2010 NCAA Division I FBS college football season.
 The Trojans were led by head coach Lane Kiffin, who was in his 1st season.
 They played their home games at the Los Angeles Memorial Coliseum as members of the Pacific-10 Conference.

+Despite finishing the season 8–5, the Trojans were ineligible for a bowl due to NCAA sanctions stemming from an investigation into multiple athletic teams across the university.